Tropical Storm Ma-on barrels towards Hong Kong, Guangdong province | Science-Environment

 Tropical Storm Ma-on barrels towards Hong Kong, Guangdong province

 Several cities in southern China raised their cyclone warning signals on Wednesday, bracing for Tropical Storm Ma-on, which is expected to make landfall along the coast of Guangdong province on Thursday.
-At 12:40pm (0440 GMT), the Hong Kong Observatory issued a strong wind advisory, with speeds up to 62kph (39 mph) expected.
+At 12:40 p.m.

 - Country: